raghavchhetri/matrix_slm/README.md

 ## matrix_slm
 Raghav K. Chhetri

-Phase Retrievel via Gerchberg-Saxton algorithm to generate phase masks for use with Meadowlarks SLM HSP1920 in the Matrix microscope
+Phase Retrievel via Gerchberg-Saxton algorithm to generate phase masks for Meadowlarks HSP1920 SLM in the Matrix microscope

 Using "LightPipes for Python"